EvolveTechnology/toll-calculator/README.md

 3. You'll be taken to your favorite web browser opened at localhost:3000/

-4. Try searching of `SDG-560`, that vehicle sure has a lot of debt.
+4. Try searching for `SDG-560`, that vehicle sure has a lot of debt.

-What did you just do?
+#### What you happened?

-Installed `node_modules` in all sub-parts of the project, and then:
+You installed `node_modules` in all sub-parts of the project, and then:

 - An api-mock ran in port 9191.
 - The backend solution ran in port 1337.
 - The frontend solution ran in port 3000.

-The api-mock is used to avoid requesting data from live endpoints, which may end up causing costs to my self.
-These endpoints are hidden in a `.secrets` file not included in the project, which is why if you want to run it locally, you must follow the steps above.
+The api-mock is used to avoid requesting data from live endpoints and avoid sharing api keys, which may end up causing monetary costs to my self.
+These endpoints and api keys are hidden in a `.secrets` file not included in the project, which is why **if you want to run it locally, you must follow the steps above.**